alterNERDtive/EDDiscovery-wiki/Using-the-3D-Map.md

 * Target	Center on selected target system
 * Lines	For the travelled history, Turn on/off lines between travelled systems or dots on each system
 * Star	Select what stars to display, either none, all stars, all stars with stations marked in blue
 * Star(n)	Select to turn on or off star discs showing at high zoom levels (zoom>=1), and/or star naming, and if stars are coloured.
+Star naming only happens at higher zoom levels.
 * Bookmarks	Turn on/off bookmarks, notemarks or add a new region mark
 * Map Objects	Turn on/off various galaxy map objects, and decide if to name them or not
 * Grid	Turn on/off coarse grid